kwatkins973/Discovering-Disease-Outbreaks-from-News-Headlines/README.md

 This script uses 3 alternatives for extracting location names:

-* A regular exression only
+* The geonames cache installed locally
 * A local instance of MySQL which has had the geonames data installed
 * The Geonames services which is accessed using a REST based API call